farling42/fvtt-import-realmworks/README.md

 Press the button to open a simple dialogue window.

-Select an .rwoutput file using the file selector.
+Select an .rwoutput file (or Hero Lab portfolio file) using the file selector.

 Enter the name of the folder into which all extracted entries will be placed.